adam-maj/robotics/README.md

 Finally, [Physical Intelligence's](https://www.physicalintelligence.company/) first robotics foundation model [pi0](./4-generalization/7-pi0/1-pi0.pdf) just introduced another set of impressive architectural and training innovations.

+Most notably, they trained their model on data from many different robotics hardware systems (a **cross-embodiment dataset**), allowing it to generalize to new hardware with a small amount of fine-tuning.

 <p align="center">
   <img src="/images/readme/cross-embodiment.png" alt="grasp contacts" width="80%" />
 </p>